jmcalalang/f5-automation-toolchain-lab/docs/module5/lab1.rst

   |image5|

-The project will pull in its configuration from GitHub, the `SCM URL` is the repository containing all our lab.
-The other Update settings that are in use are because we use template created objects (jinja2 files) which we want cleared out on an update to not cause any overlapping issues.
+The project pulls in its configuration from GitHub, and the `SCM URL` is the repository containing all our lab.
+The other Update settings used are because we use template created objects (jinja2 files) which we want to be cleared out on an update to not cause any overlapping issues.

   |image6|

-The repository for this lab is public, ansible.cfg instructs Ansible Tower where it need to lookup Ansible specific object (Roles and Playbooks)
+The repository for this lab is public, ansible.cfg instructs Ansible Tower where it needs to lookup Ansible specific object (Roles and Playbooks)

   |image7|